DenverConnectedVehicle/WazeCCPProcessorV1/README.md

 # WazeCCProcessorV1
-Waze data processor with AWS Lambda Functions
+Waze data processor for AWS and Azure